Hello again. My name is Karina, and you’re currently browsing through the Knitting and Purling blog.

 Although in recent weeks, it might have been a little less frequent than on a daily basis, only because I’ve been so insanely busy at work.
 It seems like I practically never leave the office anymore, at least not until after midnight!
 But more on this in an upcoming blog post… or two, I promise.

-Anyway, what exactly have I been working on then, you ask?
 That’s a very good question.
-Let me list a few examples for you:
+Let me list a few examples for you…

 1) Rebuilding the blog’s site architecture

 - One of the (few) things that bugged me over the years about the Knitting and Purling blog is the way I had laid out the site architecture.

 - Although the top-level categories have always pretty much remained the same since the very beginning (minus a few tweaks, such as the recent addition of the new “Everyday Life” top-level category… it got bumped up from being a mere blog tag before), the subcategories have always been one hot mess.
 And don’t even get me started on the way I had categorized and tagged everything, yikes!

 - I finally decided to put my foot down a month or two ago and went to work remapping the site architecture by streamlining the number of subcategories per each top-level category as much as possible.

 - And fellow SEO-ers out there will know this, but whenever you even remotely touch anything to do with the structure of a website, you must pair that with the complicated process of 301 redirecting everything.
 Not fun… nor to mention complete, either, because to this day I’m still constantly monitoring Google Webmaster Tools for 404 not found errors!